nicocalu/directus-aggregator/README.md

    git clone https://github.com/nicocalu/directus-aggregator.git
    cd directus-aggregator
    ```
-2. Set up your environment variables (NOT READY YET):
+2. Set up your environment variables (You will have to generate an admin token afterwards and set it up here):
    ```bash
    cp .env.example .env
    ```